knative/serving/docs/creating-a-kubernetes-cluster.md

-# Creating a Kubernetes Cluster
+# Creating a Kubernetes Cluster for Elafros

 Two options: